‘This is our future’: Fairfax tests region’s first self-driving shuttle for public transit

 The shuttle is accessible, in compliance with the Americans With Disabilities Act, and has audible and visual alerts and Braille instructions.
 A “safety steward” will always be on board, in accordance with NHTSA regulations.

-An app will allow users to track Relay and know when it’ll arrive next.
+An app will allow users to track Relay and know when it will arrive next.
 It will serve stops every 15 to 20 minutes, officials said, and rides will be free.

 Transdev, a global transportation company that operates Fairfax’s bus system, will operate the service.
 Transdev’s autonomous vehicle division operates similar services in Denver; Livermore, Calif.; and Gainesville, Fla., according to its website.